 Anyway, more about preventing temper tantrums...

-It’s called the Emotional Cup Theory (and it’s actually pretty simple!)
+Let me introduce the Emotional Cup Theory (it’s actually pretty simple!)

 Grab your FREE printable checklist and mini e-guide to start using the the emotional cup strategies in your family today.

 Imagine that we all start out each day with a full emotional cup.
 When our cup is full we can be cheerful, helpful and good problem solvers.